 Christianity is a worldwide religious tradition, a river of faith with many branches and with streams flowing on every continent.
 But its common source is one: the life, the teachings, the death, and the resurrection of Jesus.
 This man, whom Christians call the Christ, the Messiah, the expected one, was born in Roman-occupied Palestine about 2,000 years ago.
 He lived his life as a Jew in a region ruled by the Roman authorities.
 Like many prophets before him, he spoke of the urgent need to turn to God and he taught a message of love and justice.
 His active ministry of teaching was, at most, about three years long.
 Still in his thirties, he was charged with treason and put to death.
-His followers reported that he was resurrected from the dead and that he appeared to them.
+His followers reported that he was resurrected from the dead and that he appeared before them.

 Christianity has continued to grow and change in the twenty-first century, with the rapid multiplication of Christian churches in Africa, including many vibrant independent churches.
 In Latin America, four centuries of Roman Catholic dominance is now being challenged by the rapid growth of Pentecostalism.
 By the late twentieth century, the majority of the world’s Christians lived in the southern hemisphere.
 While Christianity is growing most rapidly in Africa and Latin America, it is still the dominant religious tradition of Europe and North America.
-According to the Pew Forum on Religion and Public Life’s Religious Landscape Survey, 78 percent of people in the United States identify themselves as Christians.
+According to the Pew Forum on Religion and Public Life’s Religious Landscape Study, just over 70 percent of people in the United States identify themselves as Christians.